 Refer to the guidance materials under the ‘Manuals’ link in the 'Help' tile of your Inspira homepage to get access to the iManual on Staff Selection System and specific QuickStart guides.

 - Managers should be aware of how new staff members receive information about the Organization before and after they join.

 - While based on the same templates, induction processes may vary by duty station.
 In general, before joining, new staff receive an offer letter from the Organization and it is usually accompanied by some induction information.
-Starting in August 2015, new staff and those moving among duty stations are also directed to the Global Induction Platform where they can receive a list of recommended readings, tasks to complete and learning programmes that are tailored to their position, department and level.

 - On a staff member's first day, they usually meet with an HR officer and receive additional information related to their specific office.

 - It's also important for managers to welcome new staff to their teams.
 To find some tips on how to do this, go to the Welcome new staff to your team section on this page.